-Real, organic, biodynamic, Demeter, …the labelling of wine today
+Real, organic, biodynamic, Demeter, …divisive labelling of wine today

-Nevertheless, while the winemakers at the Real Wine Fair may also wow about the surreal effects of their wine, they also share other ideas.
-Making their wine as naturally as possible is their manifesto.
-Meaning, using a minimum of additives, chemicals and human manipulation as they can to bottle wines, reflecting their local soil and annual climate variation.
-Some do not need to be “organic certified”, despite adhering to the practices of the organic farming.
+The winemakers at the Real Wine Fair may also wow about the surreal effects of their wine, but they also share other ideas.
+Making their wine as “naturally” as possible is their manifesto.
+Using a minimum of additives, chemicals and human manipulation as they can to reflect their local soil and annual climate variations is known as low-intervention winemaking.
+Some were not organic certified, while adhering to the practices of the organic farming.
 These winemakers refuse to pay for the label “organic”, plus the small producers also often cannot afford it.
-Others go further along the line with the bio-dynamic philosophy (can be “Demeter” certified in Europe).
-These winemakers are revolutionaries in their hearts since they refuse to pay any organisation for the label “organic”, and make simply wines as they ancestors have done for centuries.
-Atop of these reasons stemming mainly from pride, the small producers also often cannot afford it.
+Others go further along the line with biodynamic philosophy (can be “Demeter” certified in Europe) and make wines according to the moon phases, using naturally fertilising preparations and “teas” established about a century ago by Rudolf Steiner.

-The location of The Real Wine Fair this year was more attuned to expressing this common, nature emphasising philosophy than in the previous year of the same event.
-The barn-like structure and plenty of natural light (despite for the typically rainy London day) of the former Tobacco Doc in the city’s industrial Wapping, suited perfectly.
+The location of The Real Wine Fair this year was more attuned to expressing this nature emphasising philosophy than in the previous year the Brick Lane hipster bunker.
+The barn-like structure and plenty of natural light of the former Tobacco Dock in the industrial Wapping, suited perfectly.

-Producers from France, Italy, Spain, Georgia and even some from Greece, Australia, New Zealand, Chile, Argentina, the USA and South Africa travelled in some cases the world over to show their wines.
+Producers from France, Italy, Spain, Georgia, Greece, and a bit from Australia, New Zealand, Chile, Argentina, the USA and South Africa, travelled to the centre of European wine trade to show their wines.

 Italian indigenous grape varietals at The Real Wine Fair

 The previous year I tasted memorable wines from Emilia-Romagna in Italy.
-I was impressed by the producer of Fondo San Giuseppe in Brisighella – Stefano Bariani, who is making bio-dynamic wines, picked by hand since in his words, he aims for “understanding the land rather than abusing it”.
+I was impressed by Stefano Bariani’s Fondo San Giuseppe in Brisighella, who makes biodynamic wines.
+Picked by hand, aiming for “understanding the land rather than abusing it”.
 His winemaking is close to the natural wine movement, tangible in his philosophy to “recognise wine as the spontaneous fruit of the land”.
-So I had to taste his spontaneous wines again to confirm that “Fiorile” was not just in a good mood on that tasting.
-This wine is made from Albana, a native grape coming from the Romagna part of the region.
-The deeply coloured white wine had a lovely balance and warmth with apricot aromas and, like the first spring sun rays with their resurgent energy, it shone with a vibrant mineral character acquired from the limestone soil it grows in.
-The tannins from the skins from longer maceration were tangibly refreshing on the palate.
+I had to retaste his spontaneous wines again to confirm that “Fiorile” was not just in a good mood on that particular tasting.
+Made from Albana, a native grape coming from the Romagna part of the region.
+The deeply coloured white wine had a lovely balance and warmth with apricot aromas and, like the first spring sun rays with their resurgent energy, it shone through its vibrant mineral character acquired from the limestone soil it grows in.
+The tannins from the skins from longer maceration were tangibly refreshing.
 Named after “Floréal” – the eighth month of the French Republican Calendar starting on April 20 and ending May 19, the wine accurately chronicled this period of nature’s awakening.

-While last year I focused on the amphora-made wines from Georgia, this year my eye was caught by the indigenous grapes of Italy, so I have tasted as many as I could.
-There are thousands of grape varietals planted in Italy, so I could not manage to taste them all in one tasting and it is unlikely that they could not all be present at one event London.
-I have tried the more known Italian wines at tasting with Berry Bros & Rudd in London, but these were the Italian wines, that I’ve enjoyed the most at the The Real Wine Fair in London:
+While last year I focused on the amphora-aged potent wines from Georgia, this year my palate was caught by the indigenous grapes of Italy.
+There are thousands of native grape varietals planted in the well-heeled land, and I tried the more known Italian wines at tasting with Berry Bros & Rudd in London, but these were the Italian wines, that I’ve enjoyed the most at the The Real Wine Fair in London:

-- The aromatic, sweet and slightly fizzy Moscato d’Asti from Ca’D’Gal in Piemonte.
+- aromatic, sweet and slightly fizzy Moscato d’Asti from Ca’D’Gal in Piemonte

-- The salty mineral, citrusy fresh, yet full from stirring the lees Manzoni Bianco (cross of Riesling and Pint Blanc) from Giuseppe & Alessandro Fanti in Trentino.
+- salty mineral, citrusy fresh, yet full (stirring the lees) Manzoni Bianco (across of Riesling and Pinot Blanc) by Giuseppe & Alessandro Fanti in Trentino

-- The dark fruit-dominated, powerful yet refreshing Nebbiolos from Sandro Fay in Lombardia.
+- dark fruit-dominated, powerful yet refreshing Nebbiolos from Sandro Fay in Lombardia

-- The Primitivo from Puglia, which was once brought to Italy from Greece – the powerful candied fruit on the nose and slightly meaty and concentrated fruit character on the palate from the first producer (in 1987) who bottled 100% Primitivo in Italy – Fatalone.
+- Primitivo from Puglia, which was once brought to Italy from Greece – the powerful candied fruit on the nose and slightly meaty and concentrated fruit character on the palate from Fatalone, the first producer who bottled 100% Primitivo in Italy